kuldeeprishi/edx-platform/docs/en_us/course_authors/source/course_student.rst

    You are prompted to open or save the enrolled_profiles.csv file.
 All student-supplied data is included without truncation.

-**Note**:: In addition to the data for enrolled students, data for the course staff is included in the display or file.
+**Note**: In addition to the data for enrolled students, data for the course staff is included in the display or file.

 ==========================================
 Viewing demographic distributions
 ==========================================

 You can view a course-wide summary of certain demographic distributions for your currently enrolled students.
 The total count for each value reported for gender and educational attainment displays on the Instructor Dashboard.
+Becasue this data is optional, the totals for each of these self-reported values are likely to be lower than your course enrollment total.

 To display demographic distributions for gender and educational attainment:

 #.
 View the live version of your course.

 #.
-Click **Instructor Dashboard** then **Try New Beta Dashboard**.
+Click **Instructor** then **Try New Beta Dashboard**.

 #.
 Click **Analytics**.
 Tables display Gender Distribution and Level of Education for the students currently enrolled in your course.